topic badge

 Consider the triangle with two interior angles $C=72.53^\circ$C=72.53° and $B=31.69^\circ$B=31.69°, and one side length $a=5.816$a=5.816 metres.

-A triangle with labeled sides and interior angles is shown.
-Opposite the side labeled as $a$a is an angle labeled $A$A. Opposite to the side labeled as $b$b is an angle labeled $B$B. Opposite to the side labeled as $c$c is an angle labeled $C$C
+A triangle has labeled sides and interior angles.
+Opposite the side labeled as $a$a is an angle labeled $A$A. Opposite to the side labeled as $b$b is an angle labeled $B$B. Opposite to the side labeled as $c$c is an angle labeled $C$C.

 1. Solve for the unknown interior angle $A$A.